Phoenix Motorcycle Accident Attorney

 What to Do After a Motorcycle Accident

 Motorcyclists almost always suffer more serious injuries than passenger vehicle occupants in collisions.
 Broken bones, head and brain injuries, spine injuries, lacerations, road rash, and contusions are all common types of motorcyclist injuries.
 With or without a helmet, you could suffer a life-changing head or neck injury.
 Consequently, your injuries could follow you for life.
-You need an experienced motorcycle accident attorney to help you fight for fair compensation if you’ve suffered any of these major injuries in a motorcycle accident.
+You need an experienced motorcycle accident lawyer in Phoenix to help you fight for fair compensation if you’ve suffered any of these major injuries in a motorcycle accident in Arizona.
 Otherwise, an insurance company could take advantage of you.

 The state of Arizona currently does not impose any caps on damages you could receive for personal injuries or wrongful death.
 This means the amount of your compensation award is largely up to the arbitration skills of your attorney.
 Call a Phoenix motorcycle accident lawyer as soon as possible after a motorcycle crash in Arizona.
 The sooner you speak to a Phoenix motorcycle accident lawyer, the better your odds are of compiling a strong personal injury claim.
 Waiting to hire an attorney could damage your case if you say the wrong thing to an insurance company or miss an important deadline.

 Other priorities that should be at the forefront of your mind after a motorcycle accident include going to the hospital, documenting your damages, and filing a claim with the at-fault party’s insurance company.
 Contact our Phoenix firm for a more comprehensive breakdown of what to do following a motorcycle accident.
-We’ll give you free counsel during your first lawyer meeting.
+We’ll give you free counsel during your first meeting with a Phoenix motorcycle accident attorney.

 For further information on motorcycle laws, accidents, and safety, look through the following resources: